 Connie Brooks, Ph.D.
-(University of Missouri - Columbia, 2006) is a Clinical Professor providing psychological services at the Thompson Center for Autism and Neurodevelopment.
+(University of Missouri - Columbia, 2006) is a Clinical Professor and the Executive Director of the Thompson Center for Autism and Neurodevelopment.
 She earned her PhD in school psychology and completed postgraduate training for internship and postdoctoral residency at the University of Missouri.
-Additionally, she is the Director of the Missouri LEND program (Leadership Education in Neurodevelopmental and Related Disabilities).
-Her clinics include the autism clinics with children of all ages, the Clinical Assessment Team (psychology, occupational therapy, speech/language pathology), and the Foster Care Autism Diagnostic clinic (interdisciplinary with social work, family navigation, children's protective services, and others).
+Her clinical work includes the Foster Care Autism Diagnostic clinic (interdisciplinary with social work, family navigation, children's protective services, and others).